Russia will reportedly tighten e-commerce regulations

-Online e-commerce platforms in Russia will have to disclose their ranging algorithms and guarantee participants a possibility to control prices, according to proposals currently considered by the federal anti-monopoly service.
+E-commerce platforms in Russia will have to disclose their ranging algorithms and guarantee participants a possibility to control prices, according to proposals currently considered by the federal anti-monopoly service.

 The proposal was originally prepared by the business association Opora Rossii (Pillar of Russia), business daily Kommersant reported.